Brekalo/simple-calculator-that-uses-defensive-programming/README.md

 #### **Project description:**
 The program contains several functions, it is a basic framework for a simple calculator program that can perform arithmetic equations interactively and read equations from a file, displaying the results and storing them in a file named equations.txt.
 It demonstrates the use of functions, exception handling, file input/output operations, and user input validation.

-#### **Project description:**
-The program contains several functions, a basic framework for a simple calculator program that can perform arithmetic equations interactively and read equations from a file, displaying the results and storing them in a file named equations.txt.
-It demonstrates the use of functions, exception handling, file input/output operations, and user input validation.

 #### **Code description:**
 1. The code begins by importing the os module, which provides functions for interacting with the operating system.